Rocket.Chat Air-Gapped Deployment with Docker

 done

-Once complete, your private registry will hold all the images needed to deploy Rocket.Chat.
+Replace <registry_ip_address:5000> accordingly.
+Once completed, your private registry will hold all the images needed to deploy Rocket.Chat.

 sudo mkdir -p /etc/docker